dylankb/what-i-know-js/README.md

 => 3
 ```

-ES6 version would simply be:
+ES6 version using the spread operator `...`would simply be:

 ```js
 Math.max(...numbers)